 There is no shortage of companies claiming to transfer money for you at exchange rates lower than those offered by banks.
 Usually they describe their services as ‘fx international payments’.
 I’ve avoided them so far: a small amount is just not worth the trouble, and a large amount is too risky considering the limited legal recourse available.

 In general there are two types of forex companies: ones that sell you currency directly (traditional fx international payments) and ones that connect you with a third party who you then trade with (peer-to-peer forex transfers).
-Below are reviews of one company in each category to give you an idea of costs and benefits.
+Below are additional details on some of the more well known companies in this space.

 Smart Currency Exchange